Tanz0rz/haxe-fmod/LIMITATIONS.md

 - **List getters return at most 1024 entries** (banks, events, buses, VCAs, instances, and the other enumerations).
 A larger result logs a truncation warning with the real total.
 - **Programmer sound keys must be under 512 UTF-8 bytes, and instrument names under 64.** Longer keys or names are rejected with `FMOD_ERR_INVALID_PARAM` on every target.
 An instance holds at most eight named assignments.
-- **Live Update uses TCP port 9264 and the port is fixed** (the FMOD API has no way to change it).
+- **Live Update uses TCP port 9264 by default.** The `profilePort` setting picks another port.
 When it is enabled, macOS and Windows show a firewall dialog.
 It defaults to on in debug builds only.
 - **Numeric arguments pass through to FMOD for validation.** An out-of-range index or count comes back as an FMOD error code from the engine.
 It is the same code native FMOD reports.
 - **The library owns the system lifecycle.** It initializes FMOD once per process and runs the per-frame update.
 There is no shutdown or re-init.
 Init-time engine settings are exposed through `FmodSettings` and compile-time defines.
 - **Generated constants drop non-ASCII characters.** An event name with no ASCII characters at all mangles to `Root`, `Root2`, and so on.